Expectation-maximization for structure determination directly from cryo-EM micrographs: Conclusion

-In this paper, we demonstrated successful 3-D volume reconstructions directly from simulated cryo-EM micrographs, using the stochastic approximate EM algorithm.
-Our approach allows us to estimate the target volume directly from the measurement, without particle picking.
+In this paper, we demonstrated successful 3-D volume reconstructions directly from simulated cryo-EM micrographs, using the approximate EM algorithm.
+Our approach allows us to estimate the target volume directly from the measurement, without the need for particle picking.
 Therefore, it might be possible to reconstruct small molecular structures, and in particular structures that are too small to be detected by particle picking methods.